qyf971/DMGENet-Air-Quality-Forecasting/README.md

 ### Training Pipeline of RLMC

 ![RLMC Training](Figures/Fig.4.png)
-*Illustrates the training process of the Reinforcement Learning-based Multi-Graph Controller using improved DDPG.*
+*Illustrates the training process of the Reinforcement Learning-based Multi-Graph Ensemble Method using improved DDPG.*

 ---